jnupponen/aws-elasticbeanstalk-template/README.md

-# AWS Elastic Beanstalk Template Demo
+# Running Docker applications in AWS Elastic Beanstalk

 ## Intro

 This is demo for using AWS Elastic Beanstalk configured with CloudFormation.
-In this demo there are two **public** Web applications created from the same [beanstalk.yml](beanstalk.yml) CloudFormation template.
+In this demo there are two **public** Web applications created from the same [beanstalk.yml](beanstalk.yml) CloudFormation template packaged with Docker.
 Both will optionally get their own custom domain.
 SSH access is disabled (create security group for your instances if you want to use SSH).

 ## Demo App 1